 - 1. Keep unit clean.
 Keep cooling system clean. - 2.
 Service air cleaner as frequently as required. - 3.
-Change crankcase oil and filter more often.
+Change crankcase oil and filter more often than recommended under normal conditions.

 OUT-OF-SERVICE PROTECTION

 Protect an engine that will be out-of-service for more than 30 days as follows: